-More pages and shine in the third edition: indeed, Vogue Scandinavia gets glossier in the winter 21/22 edition.
+There are more pages and shine in this edition: indeed, Vogue Scandinavia gets glossier in the winter 21/22 edition.
 It’s the third edition and even the packaging is different.
-Picking up our copy from Vogue HQ in London’s Hanover Square as it is printed in a limited number, it came in not one but two larege boxes.
+Picking up our copy from Vogue HQ in London’s Hanover Square, it came in not one but two large boxes.
 It’s mystifying why the glossy is presented in such a way, but then it does cost an eye watering £17 nearly, or 20 Euros | $22.50.

-A fashion shoot front of book features a couple exploring the “tangled nuances of a passionate love story, in which adoration can easily give way to disdain” – bearded man in white dress and woman in black trouser suit with oversized jacket.
-That’s hardly a new concept but it’s still edgy and fun, but my word…
+One fashion shoot features a couple exploring the “tangled nuances of a passionate love story, in which adoration can easily give way to disdain”.
+A bearded man in white dress and woman in black trouser suit with oversized jacket.
+The concept is hardly new but it’s still edgy and fun, but my word…

 There is Charm – the Swedish Beach Huts and Danish Kransekager

 But although we say Vogue Scandinavia gets glossier – not enough.
-The magazine seems slightly embarassed at being a Vogue and not some higher bible of concepts.
+The magazine seems slightly embarrassed at being a Vogue and not some higher bible of concepts.
 Where are the product pages, the shopping spreads about what’s hot and not in the Nordic countries, those glitzy sections showing the latest Pandora pendants or by Malene Birger trousers and where to eat in Copenhagen (if Nobu is fully booked, which is will be for months) and where people hang out in Stockholm and ski in Norway?

 This edition feels more like a real Vogue in its chic white box and we’re hopeful we’ll soon see what’s really happening in the world of Scandinavian fashion, design and culture.